Medication Abortion Exceptionalism

 Date Written: March 1, 2021

-Restrictive state abortion laws garner a large amount of attention in the national conversation and legal scholarship, but less known is a federal abortion policy that significantly curtails access to early abortion in all fifty states.
-The policy limits the distribution of mifepristone, the only drug approved to terminate a pregnancy so long as it is within the first ten weeks.
-Unlike most drugs, which can be prescribed by licensed healthcare providers and picked up at most pharmacies, the Food and Drug Administration only allows certified providers to prescribe mifepristone, and only allows those providers to distribute the drug to patients directly, in person, not through pharmacies.
-This policy segregates abortion care outside of the traditional healthcare setting and into abortion clinics, which provide ninety-five percent of abortions.
-As a result, women must often travel long distances to simply pick up a prescription at a clinic—an obstacle that disproportionately harms low-income women, women of color, and rural women.
-This paper is the first to examine the burdens, benefits, and impact of the mifepristone REMS.
-It argues that mifepristone fails to meet the statutory criteria for a REMS, and that the FDA’s improper regulation of mifepristone is a part of a larger history of the agency discounting women’s health.
-It concludes by exploring the future of early abortion care without the mifepristone REMS—a reality that may soon come to pass under the Biden administration.
-Without the REMS, women would be able to terminate an early pregnancy entirely through telemedicine, avoiding the logistical hurdles, lack of privacy, and harassment that occurs at clinics.
-These benefits will continue for women living in liberal states even if Roe v.
-Wade is limited or overturned, accelerating the disparity in abortion access across state lines and the trend toward self-managed abortion in states that have restricted abortion.
+Though state laws dominate the abortion debate, there is a federal abortion policy that significantly curtails access to early abortion in all fifty states.
+The policy, known as a Risk Evaluation and Mitigation Strategy (REMS), limits the distribution of mifepristone, the only drug approved to terminate a pregnancy so long as it is within the first ten weeks.
+Unlike most drugs, which can be prescribed by licensed healthcare providers and picked up at most pharmacies, the Food and Drug Administration only allows certified providers to prescribe mifepristone, and until December 2021, only allowed those providers to distribute the drug to patients directly, in person, not through pharmacies.
+This policy has segregated abortion care outside of the traditional healthcare setting and into abortion clinics, which provide ninety-five percent of abortions.
+This paper is the first to examine the burdens, benefits, and impacts of the mifepristone REMS.
+It argues that mifepristone fails to meet the statutory criteria for a REMS, and that the FDA’s improper regulation of mifepristone is a part of a larger history of biased decision-making over sexual and reproductive health.
+It concludes by exploring impending modifications to the mifepristone REMS, what they mean for the future of early abortion care, and how the FDA can go further to remove unnecessary barriers to medication abortion.

 Keywords: Reproductive Justice, Abortion,FDA Law, Drug Law, Constitutional Law, Administrative Law, Gender and the Law, Health Law, Bioethics and the Law, Public Health Law, Health Disparities